victor-shepardson/living-looper/README.md

 # Living Looper

+Binary release and guitar model coming soon.
+To use right now:

+- bring your own pretrained RAVE model
+- run it through `RAVE/export_looper.py` to produce a living looper `.ts` file
+- build the SuperCollider plugin in `living-looper-sc`
+- see `living-looper-sc/example/test.scd`

 ## NIME paper

 I presented this project in a talk at NIME 2023.
 The full paper will be published soon, and a preprint is available [here](https://iil.is/pdf/2023_nime_shepardson_magnusson_living_looper.pdf)